netspeak/netspeak-client-web/README.md

 # [Netspeak](https://netspeak.github.io)

-This is the development branch of the [netspeak.org](http://netspeak.org) website.
+This is the development project of the [netspeak.org](http://netspeak.org) website.

 The website is a single page application and uses the [Polymer 3 framework](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview).
-It is served using [GitHub pages](https://pages.github.com/) over the `master` branch.
+It is served using [GitHub pages](https://pages.github.com/) over [netspeak.github.io](https://github.com/netspeak/netspeak.github.io).

 ## Getting started